lsst/dp0-2_lsst_io/tutorials-examples/cmndline-beginner.rst

 The butler (`butler documentation <https://pipelines.lsst.io/modules/lsst.daf.butler/index.html>`_) is an LSST Science Pipelines software package to fetch LSST data without having to know its location or format.
 The butler can also be used to explore and discover what data exists.
 Other tutorials demonstrate the full butler functionality.

 6.1.
-Define a butler configuration and collection
+Define a butler configuration and collection.

 .. code-block::